padraignix/padraignix.github.io/_posts/2020-1-07-htb-machine-craft.md

 <h1>Root exploitation</h1>

 <p>For as long as it took to get to the user flag the root flag seemed much simpler in comparison.
-From the user homedirectory we found something interesting - a .vault-token.</p>
+From the user homedirectory we found something interesting - a <code>.vault-token</code>.</p>

 {% highlight shell %}
 gilfoyle@craft:~$ cat .vault-token
 f1783c8d-41c7-0b12-d1c1-cf2aa17ac6b9
 {% endhighlight %}

-<p>After a bit of searching around discovered that this is a <a href="https://www.vaultproject.io/docs/secrets/ssh/one-time-ssh-passwords.html">VaultProject Token</a> and is used to generate One-Time Passwords (OTP) and can be used for SSH.
+<p>After a bit of searching around discovered that this is a <a href="https://www.vaultproject.io/docs/secrets/ssh/one-time-ssh-passwords.html">VaultProject Token</a> and is used to generate One-Time Passwords (OTP) and can be used for various things, including SSH.
 This seems like an interesting avenue.
-Sure enough, quickly see that this is what we are dealing with by confirming that <code>vault</code> is installed on the machine, and that we can see the <code>otp_role</code> is defined on the repo.</p>
+Sure enough, quickly see that this is what we are dealing with by confirming that <code>vault</code> utlity is installed on the machine, and that we can see the <code>root_otp</code> SSH role is defined on the repo.</p>

 <p align="center">
 <img src="{{ '/assets/htb-craft/root-vault.PNG' | relative_url }}">